 - Known allergies and any relevant medication management updates that affect ongoing prescribing decisions

 In electronic systems, the equivalent of a signature is a secure login that timestamps and attributes every entry to a named user.
-Medesk's platform is built to advanced data security compliance standards, ensuring that each consultation note is linked to the correct clinician and patient record with a traceable, tamper-evident audit trail.
+Medesk uses role-based access controls and a traceable, tamper-evident audit trail, ensuring that each consultation note is linked to the correct clinician and patient record.

 This is particularly important in shared care settings where multiple team members access the same record.